DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-usage/commands/bank-commands.md

 * `<setting>` The setting type
 * `<value>` The value to be changed

-This command change settings of a bank.
+This command changes settings of a bank.

 Settings:
 * receivenotifications, boolean value